Freakapotamus/Rainforest-Z109-Eagle/Device Handlers/README.md

 Requires rainforest-manager
 rainforest-manager.src

- * Added use of insallcode for authentication
+ * Added use of install code for authentication